omniaintranet/OmniaDocsG2/pages/page-types/section-settings/index.rst

 + **Vertical**: To show the steps vertically instead of horisontally, select this option.
 + **Allow user to jump to any step**: If this option is selected, users can go to any step ny clicking the label, if not, users can only go to the next or the previous step.
 + **Scroll to top on Previous/Next**: If this option is selected, the step page is always shown from the top, when users goes to next or previous.
 If not selected, no scroll is made.
-+ **Pagination**: Here you can decide how the steps will line up within the section.
-With this option NOT selected (Default), the steps are spred out over the whole width.
-With this option selected, the steps will be adjusted to the left.
++ **Pagination/Horizontal scroll**: Here you can decide how the steps will line up within the section.
+With this option NOT selected (Default), the steps are spred out over the whole section area.
+With this option selected, a horizontal scroll will be used to go between the steps.
+This can be especially useful with more than 5 steps.
 + **ADD STEP**: Ta add a new step, click here.
 To add or edit the label for a step, click the pen.
 To delete a step, click the dust bin.

 If needed, you can set a custom anchor name for each step in the stepper, the same way as for a section with tabs, see above.